darinz/ML/01_linear_models/02_classification_logistic_regression/02_perceptron.md

 **Previous: [Logistic Regression](01_logistic_regression.md)** - Understand the probabilistic foundations of binary classification.

 **Next: [Multi-class Classification](03_multi-class_classification.md)** - Extend binary classification to multiple classes using softmax and cross-entropy.

+## From Binary to Multi-Class Classification

+We've now explored two fundamental approaches to binary classification: the probabilistic logistic regression and the deterministic perceptron algorithm.
+Both methods provide ways to separate two classes, but they differ in their philosophical approach and practical capabilities.

+However, many real-world problems require us to distinguish among **more than two classes**.
+Email classification might involve spam, personal, work, and marketing categories.
+Image recognition might need to identify dozens of different objects.
+Medical diagnosis might involve multiple possible conditions.

+This motivates our next topic: **multi-class classification**.
+We'll extend the probabilistic framework we developed in logistic regression to handle multiple classes using the **softmax function**, which generalizes the sigmoid function to multiple outputs.
+This approach maintains the interpretability and theoretical foundations of logistic regression while scaling to arbitrary numbers of classes.

+The transition from binary to multi-class classification represents a natural evolution in our understanding of classification problems, moving from simple two-way decisions to the complex decision boundaries needed in real-world applications.